stellla/Image-Processing-Interface/README.md

 ##Code Example:

-The main search algorithm is the next set of methods:
+The main search algorithm is responsible for finding a matching set and implemented in the next set of methods:

 DoItBtn_Click.cs,
 findObjectsInPath.cs,
-Comparisson.cs
+Comparisson.cs,
+ComparerEqualCount.cs

 loaction: Form.cs

-responsible for finding a matching set.